JefGrailet/treenet/v3/README.md

 **Personal website:** http://www.run.montefiore.ulg.ac.be/~grailet/

-Feel free to send me an e-mail if your encounter problems while compiling or running `TreeNET`.
+Feel free to send me an e-mail if your encounter problems while compiling or running `TreeNET` (any version).
 I am also inclined to answer questions regarding the algorithms used in `TreeNET` and to discuss its application in other research projects.